japila-books/spark-structured-streaming-internals/docs/offsets-and-metadata-checkpointing.md

 Resuming at batch [currentBatchId] with committed offsets [committedOffsets] and available offsets [availableOffsets]
 ```

-Every time `MicroBatchExecution` is requested to <<MicroBatchExecution.md#isNewDataAvailable, check whether a new data is available>> (in any of the streaming sources)...FIXME
+Every time `MicroBatchExecution` is requested to [check whether a new data is available](micro-batch-execution/MicroBatchExecution.md#isNewDataAvailable) (in any of the streaming sources)...FIXME

-When `MicroBatchExecution` is requested to <<MicroBatchExecution.md#constructNextBatch, construct the next streaming micro-batch>> (when `MicroBatchExecution` requested to <<MicroBatchExecution.md#runActivatedStream, run the activated streaming query>>), every [streaming source](StreamExecution.md#uniqueSources) is requested for the latest offset available that are [added](StreamProgress.md#plusplus) to the [availableOffsets](StreamExecution.md#availableOffsets) registry.
+When `MicroBatchExecution` is requested to [construct the next streaming micro-batch](micro-batch-execution/MicroBatchExecution.md#constructNextBatch) (when `MicroBatchExecution` requested to [run the activated streaming query](micro-batch-execution/MicroBatchExecution.md#runActivatedStream)), every [streaming source](StreamExecution.md#uniqueSources) is requested for the latest offset available that are [added](StreamProgress.md#plusplus) to the [availableOffsets](StreamExecution.md#availableOffsets) registry.
 Streaming sources report some offsets or none at all (if this source has never received any data).
 Streaming sources with no data are excluded (_filtered out_).

 `MicroBatchExecution` prints out the following TRACE message to the logs: